 4. Choose Your LLC Address

 The name for your LLC won’t be the only piece of information added to your Certificate of Organization form.
 The business address that you list on the Certificate of Organization form is important, along with the LLC name.
 This business address is listed on the public record for the public to access online, as is the name of your Massachusetts LLC.
 The address you list is the location your business will receive official mail and important legal notices, as well.

 If you’ve chosen not to use a registered agent service or LLC formation service, you can use your company’s physical street address.
 If your business in Massachusetts doesn’t have a physical location or street address, you’ll be forced to list your home address or office address.

 However, if you’ve chosen to hire a registered agent service or LLC formation service, they will list their address on the form, rather than yours.
 The address they list can’t be traced back to your home address, so your personal information and your privacy remain secure.

 5. Sign and File Your Certificate of Organization

 Once all the blanks are filled in on your form and you’ve reviewed it for accuracy, it’s time to sign and file the Certificate of Organization form for your LLC in Massachusetts.

-Before you file a Certificate of Organization, make sure it includes all of the following:
+Before you file a Certificate of Organization, make sure it includes the following:

-- The name and address of the LLC.
-This address must be in Massachusetts and it can’t be a PO Box address.
+- The name and address of the LLC (it can’t be a PO Box)

 You can sign and file the Certificate of Organization form for your LLC yourself, but you should know that doing so will result in your personal information being registered for public access online.
 If you hire an LLC formation service, they will enter their information on the form, which is a win-win for LLCs because the LLC owner retains ownership of the LLC and keeps their personal information off the public record.